Prague Experience logoPrague tourist information & travel guide logo

 map showing National Museum in Prague

 The National Museum (Národní Muzeum) in Prague occupies two magnificent buildings at the top of Wenceslas Square.
-It is the oldest and largest museum in Czechia.
+It is the oldest and largest museum complex in Czechia.

 Historical Building of the National Museum